ComputationalRobotics/XM-code/README.md

 We modified a bit on GLOMAP to fit our pipline, so you can directly build from our repository.
 Note GLOMAP needs COLMAP.

-Run the following in root path:
+Run the following in root path of XM:
 ```
 cd deps/glomap/
 mkdir build